-In the past, LCG-CDP's CDBG and HOME funds leveraged a variety of private, state, and local funds, including Low-Income Housing Tax Credits, private loans, non-profit funds, volunteer/donations, private funds (homeowners), and conventional bank loans.
-These same leveraged funds are possible during the upcoming program year.
+In the past, LCG's CDBG and HOME funds leveraged a variety of private, state and local funds including Low-Income Housing Tax Credits, private loans, non-profit funds, volunteer/donations, private funds (homeowners), and conventional bank loans.
+These same leveraged funds are possible during the upcoming five-year period.
 However, it is impossible to estimate what those funds will be at this time.

-LCG-CDP will satisfy HOME matching requirements by providing at least 25% of general funds or other eligible forms of match for each dollar drawn for HOME activities.
-LCG-CDP will also keep a log of match contributions or "match credit" from a variety of HOME-eligible sources.
+The LCG will satisfy HOME matching requirements by providing no less than 25% of general funds or other eligible forms of match for each dollar drawn for HOME activities.
+The CDP will also keep a log of match contributions or "match credit" from a variety of HOME-eligible sources.